 - 8 tablespoons (1 stick) unsalted butter, cut into pieces

 - For the Pastry Cream:

 - 1 egg

 - 1 teaspoon vanilla

-Note: while there are multiple steps to this recipe, this Easter cake is broken down into workable categories to help you better plan for preparation and baking.
+Note: While there are multiple steps to this recipe, this Easter cake is broken down into workable categories to better plan for preparation and baking.